BA in Sociology

 - A proven record of commitment to social justice and transformation

-For Sociology majors, the Sociology Major Field Test (MFT) from Educational Testing Service (ETS) is a major assessment tool for the program.
+*For Sociology majors, the Sociology Major Field Test (MFT) from Educational Testing Service (ETS) is a major assessment tool for the program.
 Covering such core topics as theory, research/statistics, and critical thinking, the MFTs assess the mastery of concepts, principles, and knowledge expected of students at the conclusion of their academic coursework.
 Through the ETS National Comparative Data Guide, students in the program are compared with similar students in various sociology programs across the United States.
-For the past eight years, Eastern University students have placed at or near the 95th percentile on the MFT.